matthewjberger/freecs/README.md

 ```

 Best for 100K+ entities with non-trivial per-entity computation.
 For smaller entity counts, serial iteration may be more efficient due to parallelization overhead.

+**Note**: Parallel methods are only available when targeting non-WASM platforms.
+On WASM targets, use the regular serial iteration methods instead.

 ### Sparse Set Tags